ARRS Resident/Fellow in Radiology Awards

 Selection of the Awardees is based on: (1) The competence and promise of the candidate in research, education, or administration related to medical imaging; and (2) The strength of the candidate's manuscript based on scientific merit and potential impact.

 Applications are reviewed by the ARRS Roentgen Fund Board of Trustees.
 Up to four awards may be given each year.
 All candidates are notified of the selection decisions.
-Award-winning papers are presented at the ARRS Annual Meeting.
+Award-winning papers are required to be presented at the ARRS Annual Meeting.